Christian rock: 1990s–present

 The 1990s saw an explosion of Christian rock.

-Many of the popular 1990s Christian bands were initially identified as "Christian alternative rock", including Jars of Clay, Newsboys, Audio Adrenaline and the later albums of DC Talk.
-Outside Anglophone countries, bands like Oficina G3 (Brazil) and The Kry (Quebec, Canada) have achieved moderate success.

-By the late 1990s and early 2000s, the success of Christian-inspired acts like Skillet, Thousand Foot Krutch, Decyfer Down, Underoath, Kutless, Disciple, P.O.D., Switchfoot, and Relient K saw a shift toward mainstream exposure in the Christian rock scene.
+Many of the popular 1990s Christian bands were initially identified as "Christian alternative rock", including Jars of Clay.
+By the late 1990s and early 2000s, the success of acts like Skillet, Thousand Foot Krutch, Red, Underoath, P.O.D., Switchfoot, and Relient K saw a shift toward mainstream exposure.
+Rock label Tooth & Nail Records would be credited for having "altered the course of the Christian rock industry by launching and legitimizing the careers of MxPx, The O.C.
+Supertones and Underoath."

-Among popular Christian rock bands of the first decade of the 21st century that exemplified this trend were RED and Fireflight.

 There are also some Roman Catholic bands such as Critical Mass.
-Some Eastern Orthodox Christian rock groups, mostly from Russia and the Soviet Union, started performing in the late 1980s and 1990s.
-Alisa and Black Coffee are credited as the most prominent examples.
+Some Eastern Orthodox Christian rock groups, mostly from Russia, started performing in the late 1980s and 1990s such as Alisa.
 The Orthodox Christian lyrics of these bands often overlap with historical and patriotic songs about Kievan Rus'.

-The musical genre that was once rejected by mainstream Christian churches is now considered by some as one of the most-important evangelism tool of their successor congregations.
+The musical genre that was once rejected by mainstream Christian churches is now considered by certain churches as one of the most important evangelism tools of their congregations.
 According to Terri McLean, author of New Harmonies, old-guard churches (United Methodist is given as an example) of the late 1990s were experiencing a rapid decline in membership and were under threat of disbandment within the next decade, a trend that has been going on since the 1980s.
-McLean, using numerous quotes from theologians, Christian apologists and professors, goes on to offer contemporary Christian music as the reason for the falling popularity of more traditionalist churches.
-The definition of contemporary Christian, as offered by New Harmonies, is of a genre not far removed from traditional hymns; it is simply more accessible.
-The reality is that while a form of modernized hymns do exist in today's churches and do affect church evangelism and growth, there also exists both within and outside these churches a form of music (Christian rock) that has only one element in common with previous religious genres: its worship of God.
+McLean, using numerous quotes from theologians, Christian apologists and professors, points to traditional music styles as the reason for the falling popularity of more traditionalist churches.